 The Global Engagement Office also maintains a list of Visiting Scholars Programs within the College and Schools.

-VSPA is part of the Office of the Vice Chancellor for Research.
+VSPA is part of the Vice Chancellor for Research Office.

 UC Berkeley Colleges and Schools offer a wide variety of international programs, including study abroad programs for international students, entrepreneurship programs, Executive Education, certificate programs, and more.